 5. Technographic Segmentation: The Digital Divide

 Technographic segmentation categorizes customers based on their technology usage—devices, platforms, software, and digital behaviors.
+This matters more than most operations leaders realize.

 Your mobile-app customers aren't just "younger" than your in-store shoppers.
 They have different basket sizes, different return rates, different service expectations, and different lifetime values.